 Infections are a common part of childhood, but some infections ail children for long periods of time—potentially their entire lives—or have very serious symptoms that need specialized treatment.
 That’s where we come in.
-The infectious diseases department of Children’s Hospitals and Clinics of Minnesota diagnoses and treats acute and chronic infectious diseases, in both hospitalized patients and outpatients.
+The infectious diseases department of Children’s Minnesota diagnoses and treats acute and chronic infectious diseases, in both hospitalized patients and outpatients.

 Our group has broad expertise with bacterial, viral, fungal and parasitic infections.
 We also evaluate children with recurrent fevers for possible periodic fever syndromes.
 Each doctor and nurse practitioner in the department has certain areas of focus, (such as tuberculosis, tropical diseases and immunizations) which gives us the most up-to-date insight on pinpointing, treating and preventing infectious diseases.

 Additionally, we’re known across the state for our Minnesota Perinatal and Pediatric HIV Program, which provides clinical care and support services to families affected by HIV.

 A collaborative approach

 In our care for children with too many or unusual infections, we consider possible immune deficiency diagnoses and work with our clinical immunology team to help those children.
 We also work closely with our colleagues in cancer and blood disorders, and genomic medicine.

 Whether a child is born with a viral infection, develops a bacterial infection or picks up a travel-related illness while out of the country, we have the knowledge and treatments to help get delicate immune systems back in balance.